arangodb/docs/3.10/data-modeling-collections-collection-methods.md

 - `computedValues` (optional, default: `null`): An array of objects, each representing a [Computed Value](data-modeling-documents-computed-values.html).

+- `cacheEnabled`: Whether the in-memory hash cache for documents should be enabled for this collection (default: `false`).
+Can be controlled globally with the `--cache.size` startup option.
+The cache can speed up repeated reads of the same documents via their document keys.
+If the same documents are not fetched often or are modified frequently, then you may disable the cache to avoid the maintenance costs.

+- `isSystem`: Whether the collection is a system collection.

+- `syncByRevision`: Whether the newer revision-based replication protocol is enabled for this collection.
+This is an internal property.

+- `globallyUniqueId`: A unique identifier of the collection.
+  This is an internal property.

 In a cluster setup, the result also contains the following attributes: